Non-Invertible Peccei-Quinn Symmetry, Natural 2HDM Alignment, and the Visible Axion: Acknowledgements

 \section{Acknowledgements}

-We thank Brian Batell for collaboration during the early stages of this project, and Gongjun Choi for comments on a draft of this manuscript.
-SK is grateful to Sungwoo Hong and Gongjun Choi for related discussions and collaboration.
+We thank Brian Batell for collaboration during the early stages of this project.
+We are grateful to Sungwoo Hong and Gongjun Choi for comments on a draft of this manuscript, and SK thanks them also for related discussions and collaboration.
 This work is partially supported by the National Science Foundation under grant PHY-2412701.